craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 Bound by the [[Wildlands]] to it's North and West, as well as by the [[Redl'nds]] to it's South and [[North Littemotto]] to it's East-South-East.

 ## Contents
-The region of Littetavarse is a
+The region of Littetavarse is hilly and covered in ashen forest.
+The region is generally neglected by [[The Church of the White Flame]], which has led to the area being used primarily by 'heretics'.

 ### Flora
 ### Scenarios